okottawar/TorchML/README.md

 ## ⚡️ Status

-**Linear models section is complete.
+**Tree based models section is complete.
 Other sections are in development.
 Stay tuned!**

 ## 📄 License